-As vaccinations for COVID-19 become increasingly available, there has been hesitation and confusion around safety for both pregnant women and those undergoing fertility treatments.
+As vaccinations for COVID-19 are now available, there has been hesitation and confusion around safety for both pregnant women and those undergoing fertility treatments.
 We want to provide you with the reassurance that the COVID-19 vaccine is safe and currently recommended by our team.

 Furthermore, in the randomized blinded Pfizer-BioNTech trial, a similar number of women conceived after receiving the vaccine as those who received the placebo.
 The coronavirus’s spike protein and syncytin-1 (protein that mediates placental cell fusion) share small stretches of the same genetic code but are otherwise completely different in structure.
 The vaccine does not induce an immune reaction against the syncytin-1 placental protein. mRNA vaccines are taken up rapidly by muscle cells at the injection site and the mRNA is degraded in the cell once the protein is made so it does not cross the placenta.